 The best example of random data is your OS/application/software/games.
 For example, if you are opening Google Chrome, it will never ask for a single file.
 There would be different files of different sizes and different formats for cache, history, bookmarks, cookies, images, webpages, themes, extensions, etc. These files would be stored at different locations because there is no point in storing them sequentially.
 After all, no one knows if they would be required at the same time or not.

-The best word for random is fragmented data, however not limited just to this.
-Random data is stored in non-contagious blocks which results in higher latency compared to the sequential data.
+The best word for random is fragmented data; however, it is not limited just to this.
+Random data is stored in non-contiguous blocks, which results in higher latency compared to sequential data.
 Generally, you will find your storage drives with very low random read/write performance compared to the sequential performance.
 This is because there is a huge overhead in both reading and writing random data.
 Even for reading random data, finding the data locations and ensuring proper data delivery is a time-consuming task.

 The Ease of Storing Sequential Data

 Because sequential data is stored in contiguous data blocks in every storage device, it is pretty easy on the system, storage medium, controllers, and almost everything else.
 There is no need to track and manage the scattered pieces of data.
 In hard drives, storing sequential data requires minimum write head movement over the spinning disk.
-Also, in SSDs, the controller can just keep preparing nearby blocks and keep writing the data on adjacent pages.
-In other words, writing sequential data comes with no heavy overhead and the storage devices can easily streamline this process without extra power consumption or energy usage.
+Additionally, in SSDs, the controller can continuously prepare nearby blocks and write the data to adjacent pages.
+In other words, writing sequential data incurs no significant overhead, and storage devices can easily streamline this process without incurring extra power consumption or energy usage.

-With the help of faster interfaces such as PCIe and NVMe, we can easily make use of parallelism in SSDs and higher bandwidth to reach new limits of sequential data performance.
+With the help of faster interfaces such as PCIe and NVMe, we can easily utilize parallelism in SSDs and achieve higher bandwidth to reach new limits in sequential data performance.

 The Hardships of Storing Random Data

 The access time is slower because, in hard drives, the read head has to move in discrete locations in different parts of the platters.
-This increases the retrieval and access time a lot.
-In SSDs, reading random data is tough because the FTL has to be read over and over again to locate the data.
-Also, switching different blocks and pages takes time and it increases the overhead.
+This significantly reduces retrieval and access time.
+In SSDs, reading random data is challenging because the FTL must be accessed repeatedly to locate the data.
+Additionally, switching between different blocks and pages takes time, which increases the overhead.

 Unlike sequential data, the data locations of random data are unpredictable.
-So, the optimization is really difficult in this case.
-In hard drives, there is always the need for defragmentation to maintain the performance.
+Therefore, optimization is particularly challenging in this case.
+In hard drives, there is always the need for defragmentation to maintain performance.
 It adds an extra layer of data maintenance.

-Sadly, it is very hard to make use of the high data bandwidth and parallelism offered by PCIe and NVMe to enhance the random data.
-Random data is dependent mainly on the IOPS (Input Output Operations Per second) and latency rather than the throughput and bandwidth.
-However, with the new generation SSDs, the random read/write speeds are increasing but way lower than the sequential performance.
+Unfortunately, it is challenging to effectively utilize the high data bandwidth and parallelism offered by PCIe and NVMe to improve random data access.
+Random data is primarily dependent on IOPS (Input/Output Operations Per Second) and latency, rather than throughput and bandwidth.
+However, with the new generation SSDs, the random read/write speeds are increasing, but they are significantly lower than the sequential performance.

 Why are the access patterns different?

-The sequential data is ordered which means each piece of data is logically connected to the next.
-The random data, on the other hand, is accessed based on specific needs.
+The sequential data is ordered, which means each piece of data is logically connected to the next.
+Random data, on the other hand, is accessed based on specific needs.

-The access patterns are different because the type of data is different.
+The access patterns differ because the types of data are different.
 If the SSD can access the data easily because it is located in nearby locations, its performance would be better.
-On the other hand, if the SSD controller has to read the mapping table for multiple small files to locate and then read from them, it would take a lot longer.
+On the other hand, if the SSD controller has to read the mapping table for multiple small files to locate them and then read from them, it would take a lot longer.

 Sequential vs Random Read/Write performance in storage

 The performance metrics for sequential and random read/write performance in storage vary depending on the type of storage device.
-However, below are some of the average numbers to look at.
+However, the following are some average numbers to consider.

 Hard Disk Drives (HDDs):